 - How to identify a pet emergency: A vet’s advice on when to call the vet

-One of the most obvious and dramatic signs that your dog is sick is vomiting.
+Just like us humans, dogs can get an upset stomach once in a while.
 It’s common for dogs to snack on things they shouldn’t – like that dead frog out in the yard or those tasty chunks in the cat’s litter box – and this can naturally lead to some digestive upset.
 But if your dog’s vomiting lasts for more than 24 hours, or is accompanied by other symptoms such as abdominal pain, fever, loss of appetite, or diarrhea, it could be a sign that your dog is sick, and needs to see a vet.

 Most dogs experience a little diarrhea at some point in their lives, but some cases can be more severe than others.
 Diarrhea can be caused by dozens of different conditions, including parasites, infections, dietary indiscretion, or even cancer.
 Most cases of diarrhea resolve on their own in 24-48 hours.
 If your dog’s diarrhea is persistent, profuse, or bloody, then you should see a veterinarian right away.
 Your vet may ask you to bring along a sample of the diarrhea, which can be used to test for parasites and some other illnesses if necessary.
 For more advice find out how to help a dog with diarrhea.